StarbeamOne/blog.starbeam.one/content/article/2023/08/August-2023-Status-Update.md

 #### Increased Withdrawal Limit

-For the beta, our withdrawal limits have been raised to $50. 🚀
+For the beta, our daily withdrawal limits have been raised to $50. 🚀

-#### New URL/Address!
+#### New URL/Address

 The "alpha" has been removed from our URL and the application can now be accessed from the root domain name: https://starbeam.one

+alpha.starbeam.one is still accepting requests at the moment, but we will be sunsetting it in the near future.
+Make sure to update your bookmarks before then!

 #### Announcement Bot